Sub-keV dark matter can strongly ionize molecular clouds: Other particle models

 We also compute our limit for sterile neutrinos, which have a decay of the form $\nu_S \rightarrow \nu\, \gamma$.
 The expression used for our calculation is~\cite{Boyarsky:2018tvu, Bezrukov:2009th}

 where m$_{\nu_S}$ is the sterile neutrino mass and G$_F$ is the Fermi constant that represents the strength of the weak force.
 In this case, instead of producing two photons in the decay, only one is produced.
-Therefore, the $\tau_{\chi}$ value adopted is a factor of 2 lower than the one shown in Fig.~\ref{fig:Ioniz_Lims}.
-These bounds are shown in Fig.~\ref{fig:Snu_Lim}, compared to previous ones.
+Therefore, the $\tau_{\chi}$ value adopted is a factor of 2 lower than the two-photon final state.
+These bounds are shown in the right panel of Fig.~\ref{fig:S_Lim}, compared to previous ones.
 As one can see, the parameter space that is covered by MCs is already well tested by other mechanisms, specially the Lyman-alpha forest~\cite{Bringmann:2022aim}.
 Also the Tremaine-Gunn constraint~\cite{Tremaine:1979we} rules out sterile neutrinos with masses below $\sim0.5$~keV.
 We report the optimistic constraint derived from \emph{G1.4-1.8+87}, which may become relevant again if model-dependent approaches reopen this region of parameter space~\cite{Dev:2025sah}.

 Finally, we have also calculated these constraints for the case of vector bosons decaying into three photons.
-In this case, the spectrum of photons is given by a continuum spectrum, instead of a line signal.
-The photon flux at a given position $J(E,\textbf{x})$ can be expressed as~\cite{Pospelov:2008jk, Linden:2024uph, McDermott:2017qcg, Cheung:2025gdn, Nguyen:2025eva, Redondo:2008ec, Krnjaic:2022wor, Linden:2024fby}
+This can be the case of dark photons or the B-L vector, which are popular candidates for DM particles.
+In this case, the spectrum of photons is given by a continuum spectrum, instead of a line-like spectrum.
+The photon flux at a given position $J(E,\textbf{x})$ can be expressed as~as~\cite{Pospelov:2008jk, Linden:2024uph, McDermott:2017qcg, Cheung:2025gdn, Nguyen:2025eva, Redondo:2008ec, Krnjaic:2022wor, Linden:2024fby}

 where $x = 2E_{\gamma}/m_{V}$.
-Inserting this term in Eq.~\ref{eq:source}, we can compute J$_{\chi \rightarrow3\gamma}$ as in Eq.~\ref{eq:flux}, for three-photon final state.
+Using this spectrum, we compute J$_{\chi \rightarrow3\gamma}$ for three-photon final state.
 The result is shown in Fig.~\ref{fig:dec3g}, upper panel.
 A trend similar to the monochromatic injection appears, with a larger ionization at lower DM masses.
-In Fig.~\ref{fig:dec3g} (lower panel) we show the limit on the inverse decay rate of three-photon final state injection, for the case of {\it L1551} and {\it G1.4-1.8+87}.
+In Fig.~\ref{fig:dec3g} (lower panel) we show the limit on the decay lifetime obtained for this injection of particles, for the case of {\it L1551} and {\it G1.4-1.8+87}.